klahrich/chiefhustler/content/posts/sunlight-financial.md

 There seems to be a long runway for this growth:

-- The penetration rate of solar panels in the US is 3% (compare to mid-teens for the Californa state or 20% for a Eurepean country like Germany)
+- The penetration rate of solar panels in the US is 4% (2.6 million of a possible 66 million homes in the U.S).
+Compare to mid-teens for the Californa state or 20% for a Eurepean country like Germany

 - There are ~20K solar contractors in the US (of which only 600 are clients of Sunlight)